m8ttyB/secretmustache/source/posts/2015/06/boulder_qa_meetup.rst

 developers and testers alike.

 As a few of you are likely to acknowledge I have strong opinions on this subject.
-I purposely left my opions at home, I wanted to observe the natural progression of the conversation amoung the group.
+I purposely left my opinions at home, I wanted to observe the natural progression of the conversation among the group.

 Open questions that the group identified:

 * What tools/concepts/workflows exist that help projects move faster but ensure there isn't a loss of product quality.
-* Confusion about QA’s roles - with dev/ops fiercly in the limelight, what value and place does QA have on a project [specifically Manual testing].
+* Confusion about QA’s roles - with dev/ops fiercely in the limelight, what value and place does QA have on a project [specifically Manual testing].
 * Will product quality degrade over time — how do we recognize if a loss of polish is occurring on projects.

 The `generic workflow`_ makes sense to people from a hypothetical point of view, yet when they attempt to apply it to their work the conversation quickly stalls.
-I think in part because the mental leaps away from our comfort zone; both with letting go of percieved control and our old mental model of our roles on projects.
+I think in part because the mental leaps away from our comfort zone; both with letting go of perceived control and our old mental model of our roles on projects.

 I believe my biggest take away from the Meetup is what is possible if we release ourselves from the roles our job titles place us in and focus on releasing quality